Board Certified-Social Security Disability Law

 We also can help the same client with both their SSDI benefits and long term disability benefits.
 LTD carriers usually require that a claimant file for Social Security benefits.
 Even though the SSA and insurance carriers have different definitions of “disability,” we use the same records to prove our clients are unable to work.
 This is very beneficial for our clients because while one matter is pending, we can help them receive benefits from the other source.
 For example, we were able to get SSDI benefits quickly for a woman with a mental disability.
 Her LTD case will take longer as the administrative appeal was denied and we are in the process of filing a lawsuit on her behalf.

+Ask for a free consultation with a lawyer.
 Our phones are open 24 hours a day to take your calls regarding disability cases and denied insurance claims.